ucan-wg/invocation/README.md

 ## 2.2 Components

-### 2.2.1 Task
+### 2.2.1 Instruction

-A [Task] is like a deferred function application: a request to perform some action on a resource with specific input.
+An [Instruction] is like a deferred function application: a request to perform some action on a resource with specific input.

+### 2.2.2 Task

+A [Task] wraps an [Instruction] with runtime configuration, including timeouts, fuel, trace metadata, and so on.

 ### 2.2.2 Authorization